jmprieur/app-provisonning-tool/README.md

 #### Update the app registration based on the code

 Future scenario being developped

+###  ASP.NET Core web apps / apis where Authentication was not enabled

 #### Update the code to add authentication